History of Anguilla: Colonial Anguilla

 The European discovery and renaming of the island is uncertain.
 Some claim it had been sighted by Columbus; others credit it to the French explorer René Goulaine de Laudonnière during his voyages in 1564 and 1565.
 The Dutch West India Company established a fort on the island in 1631.
 The Dutch withdrew after the destruction of the fort by Spanish forces in 1633.

 Anguilla was conquered and colonised by English settlers from St. Christopher beginning in 1650.
 A local council was formed, overseen by Antigua.
 Six years later, natives from another island attacked, killing most of the men and enslaving the women and children.
 In 1666, 300 Frenchmen attacked the island, driving the settlers into the forests.
 It was subsequently returned to the English by the terms of the 1667 Treaty of Breda.
-The French and Irish together attacked in 1688, driving the English off the island to Antigua, and periods of drought during the 1680s left conditions so poor that many Anguillians left for St Croix and the British Virgin Islands in 1694.
+The French army assisted by a limited number of Anglo-Irish attacked in 1688, driving the English off the island to Antigua, and periods of drought during the 1680s left conditions so poor that many Anguillians left for St Croix and the British Virgin Islands in 1694.
+During this drought laden period there were several abortive attempt to settle on Crab Island off the coast of Puerto Rico, as the island was seen as more habitable in comparison to dry and arid Anguilla.
+The effort to settle Crab Island was led by Abraham Howell, and saw a handful of Anguillians partake, however, the settlers were eventually forcibly evicted by Spanish forces.
 In 1724, the population had rebuilt to 360 Europeans and 900 Africans.

-In 1744, during the War of the Austrian Succession, 300 Anguillians and 2 privateers from St. Christopher invaded the French half of neighboring Saint Martin, holding it until the 1748 Treaty of Aix-la-Chapelle.
+In 1744, during the War of the Austrian Succession, 300 Anguillians and 2 privateers from St. Christopher invaded the French half of neighbouring Saint Martin, holding it until the 1748 Treaty of Aix-la-Chapelle.
 Two French frigates landed 700 or 1000 men at Crocus Bay on Anguilla in 1745 but were repulsed by 150 militiamen under Governor Hodge.